Translate

 Kestrels were nesting inside the building, their access through the broken windows.

-Sadly the weather once again started to change.
+Sadly, the weather once again started to change.

 They were all travelling to the Ermita Basilica de Nuestra Señora del Rocio.